 When Choosing Attire for Your Seaside or tropical Affair: Select Comfort and simplicity.

-The first thing to consider when dressing for a destination wedding is the environment.
+The first thing to consider when choosing attire for a destination wedding is the environment.
 If the wedding will be held outdoors in a tropical climate, comfort and practicality should be your priority.
 While some island brides wear an elegant gown, others see a destination wedding as an opportunity to abandon tradition and go casual.
 Either way, explore wearing lightweight fabrics that drape your body and avoid any styles that will cling to you and make you uncomfortably warm.

 Natural fabrics like silk chiffon, silk organza, cotton, or 100% Linen, are best for a seaside ceremony.
 Bear in mind that even with exercising the greatest caution, a longer dress can get dirty after strolling along the beach.
 Opting for a shorter style will eliminate worries about your dress.
 Remember, it is not unusual for a bride to wear a white sundress or go barefoot on the sand.